Added on Dec 11, 2007 - 10:39am

 A further bid to the National Lottery board in partnership with Birmingham Alliance and Birmingham City Council was successful in achieving funding for the new Bullring Shopmobility scheme which opened on 4th September 2003.
 This new unit is proving to be yet another success, with new members joining every day and existing members all enjoying the new facilities.

-The schemes have proved to be a great success by providing a free service to any one with a mobility difficulty whether permanent or temporary to enjoy equal opportunities within the city centre.
+The schemes proved to be a great success by providing a free service to any one with a mobility difficulty whether permanent or temporary to enjoy equal opportunities within the city centre.
+Since 2009 Snow Hill centre has closed and hire charges were introduced to raise some sustainable income.